safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/onramp-kit.md

     So you can deploy your solution in one of these hosting providers.
 Using a different domain won't work and the widget will throw an error.

 5. Currently the Stripe widget can only be used if you are __based in the United States__.
-If you are hacking from another country you could use a VPN connecting to an US server.
+If this is not the case you will receive a load error.

 ## Example